 First African Baptist Church is located on Franklin Square at 23 Montgomery Street, in the far north-west of the Historic District.
 See on map

 There is a small parking lot in the rear of the church, for which a fee is charged for visitors on the tour.
-Cheaper parking (free on weekends, in the evening, and on weekdays in some time-limited spaces) should usually be available on the streets surrounding and near to First African.
+Alternative parking (free on Sundays and evenings) should usually be available on the streets surrounding and near to First African.